 I seasoned the meat with a mixture of ancho chili, cayenne chili, cumin and salt, then I added some Mexican beer and tomatoes and let the slow cooker work its magic.
 The toppings for these ultra moist and flavorful shredded beef tacos, was simply some fresh purple cabbage, salsa, avocado creme and a few sprinkles of jalapeño peppers for added spice.

 ** This recipe makes enough to feed 6 – 8 people or as we did, two dinners and two lunches.

 Recipe: Slow Cooker Shredded Beef Tacos

 2 teaspoons cayenne chili powder (or more if you like a lot of heat)

 1 tablespoon kosher salt

 4 large cloves garlic, finely minced

-1 12ounce Mexican beef
+1 12ounce Mexican beer or beef stock

 8 ounces canned diced tomatoes with juices